AMERICAN HIGHLAND CATTLE ASSOCIATION

 Association and the American Highland Cattle Association shall be first

-submitted to mediation in Denver County, Colorado.
+submitted to mediation in Adams County, Colorado.
 In the event good faith

 efforts to resolve the dispute in mediation fails, if pursued, litigation shall be subject to the State Courts of Colorado, Adams County, Colorado.
 All members shall agree that disputes between AHCA and its members shall be resolved by applying Colorado law.